Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability has been patched in SQLite version 3.50.2.
-Users are strongly recommended to upgrade to this version or later to mitigate the risk.
-The fix involves implementing a check that raises an error immediately if the number of aggregate terms in a query exceeds the maximum number of columns (SQLite Commit).
+The primary mitigation is to upgrade to SQLite version 3.50.2 or above.
+The fix involves implementing a check that raises an error immediately if the number of aggregate terms in a query exceeds the maximum number of columns (SQLite Patch).

 Source: This report was generated using AI